Trust Deed Scotland

 You may also qualify for more than one debt solution, and in order to understand the advantages and disadvantages of each and how they may directly affect you.

-There’s no formal age restriction for entering into a Protected Trust Deed or Debt Payment Programme under the Debt Arrangement Scheme.
+There is no formal age restriction for entering into Protected Trust Deeds or Debt Payment Programme under the Debt Arrangement Scheme.

 You need to be at least 18 to enter into a Trust Deed.
 This is because if you’re below the age of 18 you typically wouldn’t be able to borrow money legally anyway, as you cannot sign credit agreements if you are under the age of 18 in Scotland.